mendix/docs/content/en/docs/appstore/services/business-events.md

 ### 7.2 Using PostgreSQL Database (Optional) {#postgres-db}

-You can configure the app running in Studio Pro to use the postgres database created using docker.
+You can configure the app running in Studio Pro to use the postgres database created using Docker.
 Remember to use a different database name for every app.

 {{< figure src="/attachments/appstore/services/business-events/postgres.png" >}}